awvalenti/fugaescorregadia/logbook.md

     - ...just like Bret Victor suggested! https://vimeo.com/38272912
 - We have a fully-playable demo that actually looks like a real game!

+## 2023-10-31

+### Planned goals
+- Check if demo is working properly on Linux
+- Make audio adjustments
+- Make .stop() method work on Linux
+- Prefetch sound, avoiding taking a long time to start
+- Avoid printing strange characters when moving
+- POC to end aplay process faster

+### Findings
+- On Linux, console outputs keys pressed unless term.grabInput() is called
+- Current sample BGM takes 2.5s to start playing (decoding time)
+  - It also has 2s of silence
+- mpg123-decoder works synchronously.
+This means that, even if we don't await for it, it still blocks JavaScript runtime.
+  - For this reason, on Linux, we'll have to manage audio resources loading carefully.
+We'll have to inform the loading start and finish to the user.
+- On Linux, stopping a sound (without loading another one) takes 700 to 800ms

+### Achieved goals
+- Check if demo is working properly on Linux
+- Avoid printing strange characters when moving

+### Next steps
+- Prefetch sound, avoiding taking a long time to start
+- End aplay process faster